-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Green is shown as a purple triangle. (analysis methodology)
+Green is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Green sponsored bills primarily in these issue areas:

 Government Operations and Politics (20%) Law (16%) Education (16%) Foreign Trade and International Finance (12%) Private Legislation (12%) Social Welfare (8%) Civil Rights and Liberties, Minority Issues (8%) Labor and Employment (8%)

 - H.R.
 17689 (93rd): A bill for the relief of Frances Dwane McGill.

 - H.J.Res.
 1033 (93rd): Joint resolution to waive the requirements of section 13(c)(1)(A) of the Fair …

 - H.R.
 13219 (93rd): A bill to repeal the Emergency Daylight Saving Time Energy Conservation Act …